Syracuse Madrid Faculty

 frrodrig@syr.edu

-Prof. Chaparro earned his Ph.D. from New York University in 2019.
+Dr. Rodríguez Chaparro earned his Ph.D. from New York University in 2019.
 A former Fulbright scholar, his research interests include Museum Studies, Spanish painting and graphic arts, art of the Age of Revolution, and the work of Francisco Goya.
-He has worked at different capacities at institutions such as MoMA, the Museum of Fine Arts in Boston, the Hispanic Society Museum & Library, and The Metropolitan Museum of Art.
+He has worked in different capacities at institutions such as MoMA, the Museum of Fine Arts in Boston, the Hispanic Society Museum & Library, and The Metropolitan Museum of Art.

 He currently serves as an Associate Director, Undergraduate Studies, at IE University.